-Professor Rob Cover is a media and cultural studies scholar who researches screen and digital cultures in relation to (i) young people’s health, mental health and wellbeing, (ii) minorities, migrants and gender- and sexually-diverse subjects and social change, (iii) suicide prevention, identity and communication.
+Professor Rob Cover is Co-Director of the DERC and a media and cultural studies scholar who researches screen and digital cultures in relation to (i) young people’s health, mental health and wellbeing, (ii) minorities, migrants and gender- and sexually-diverse subjects and social change, (iii) suicide prevention, identity and communication.

-He is Chief Investigator on a current Australian Research Council Discovery Project Queer Generations (2015-2019) examining the frameworks of LGBTQ youth belonging, support and health; on an ARC Discovery AusQueerScreen (2018-2020) investigating the role of on-screen representation of gender- and sexually-diverse themes and narratives in the production of social change, inclusivity and diversity, and on an ARC Linkage Project with the History Trust of South Australia on gender/sexual diversity and mobility.
+He is Chief Investigator on several Australian Research Council projects including Digital Hostility: Addressing Online Hostility in Australian Digital Cultures (2023-2026) examining the lived experience of online abuse across contemporary digital platforms, The AusQueerScreen Discovery project investigating the role of on-screen representation of gender- and sexually-diverse themes and narratives in the production of social change, inclusivity and diversity, and the ARC Linkage Project LGBTQ+ Migrations with the History Trust of South Australia on gender/sexual diversity and mobility.

-Recent books include: Queer Youth Suicide, Culture and Identity: Unliveable Lives?
-(Routledge 2012), Vulnerability and Exposure: Footballer Scandals, Masculine Identity and Ethics (UWAP 2015), Digital Identities: Creating and Communicating the Online Self (Elsevier, 2016), Emergent Identities: New Sexualities, Gender and Relationships in a Digital Era (Routledge 2019), Flirting in the Era of #MeToo: Negotiating Intimacies (with Alison Bartlett and Kyra Clarke; Palgrave 2019), and Population, Mobility and Belonging: Understanding Population Concepts in Media, Culture and Society (Routledge 2020).
-Rob is co-editor of the anthology Youth, Sexuality and Sexual Citizenship (Routledge 2019).
+The author of ten books and 100+ articles and chapters, Rob’s recent books include: Vulnerability and Exposure: Footballer Scandals, Masculine Identity and Ethics (2015), Queer Youth Suicide, Culture and Identity: Unliveable Lives?
+(2016), Digital Identities: Creating and Communicating the Online Self (2016), Emergent Identities: New Sexualities, Gender and Relationships in a Digital Era (2019), Flirting in the Era of #MeToo: Negotiating Intimacies (with A Bartlett and K Clarke; 2019), Population, Mobility and Belonging: Understanding Population Concepts in Media, Culture and Society (2020), Fake News in Digital Cultures (2022), Identity in Digital Communication: Concepts, Theories, Practices (2023) and Identity in the COVID-19 Years (2023).

 The research program examines the challenges and potentials of digital participation as this relates to access and inclusion, connectivity, networks and political activism, gig or micro work, and mobility and migration.